wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 > For better perf it seems it might be worth calling the memcpy-version in debug, but should one select different code-paths depending on optimization level... not really sure?
 Maybe hide it behind a define and let the user decide?

-### `-Os` is the fastest config, why?

-Another observation is that the `-Os` build beats both `-O2` and `-O3` on both compilers.
-But how is that?
-Lets dig in!

-> TODO: yes, do it!

 ## Manual vectorization with AVX

-So if going wide with SSE registers was this kind of improvement, will it perform better if we go wider with AVX?
+So if going wide with SSE registers was this kind of improvement, will it perform even better if we go wider with AVX?
 Lets try it out!

 ```c++
 inline void memswap_avx( void* ptr1, void* ptr2, size_t bytes )